ViennaTools/ViennaFit/docs/getting-started/concepts.md

 - Robust to noise

 **Nevergrad:**
-- Evolutionary algorithm
-- Better for complex landscapes
-- More exploration
+- Automatic adaptation of strategy durin optimization run
+- Can be slower to converge but better at exploring local minima

 **Ax/BoTorch:**
 - Bayesian optimization
-- Best for expensive simulations
+- Uses batches instead of single evaluations
-- Needs fewer evaluations
+- As a result usually needs less evaluations overall
+- User chooses batch size etc.

 ```python
 opt.setOptimizer("dlib")       # Default